bahmoudd/arch-install-guide/README.md

 ```
 nano /etc/locale.gen
 ```

-Uncomment the below line (or any line, depending on your region and what language your keyboard is in) by removing the hashtag preceeding the line
+Find your locale from the list given.

+An example (for those living in the UK) is shown below:
 ```
 #en_GB.UTF-8 UTF-8
 ```

-save & exit, by hitting Ctrl+W, Enter, then Ctrl+X.
+Save & exit, by hitting Ctrl+W, Enter, then Ctrl+X.

-### Generate The Locale
+Then, generate your locales as shown below:
 ```
 locale-gen
 ```